 This is the procedure for replacing the simple serpentine belt on a 2003-2009 Toyota Sienna with the V6 3.3L engine.
+The V6 3.5L serpentine belt is slightly different as seen in the diagram below.
 The vehicle shown here is a 2006 Sienna.
 You can check which engine you have by popping the hood and reading off the big bold letters, as shown below.

 Note: the V6 3.5L engine uses a different belt.

-Here is a diagram of the belt path for this 3.3L Sienna (left) vs. the 3.5L (right):
+Here is a diagram of the belt path for this 3.3L Sienna (top) vs. the 3.5L (bottom):

 The 3.3L belt path is much simpler.

 These are the serpentine belt part numbers for the different engines:

 The first step is to pop the hood and identify where the belt is.
 It is located on the left side of the engine, attached to the alternator as shown in the next two photos.